BaseMax/tehran-stock-market-watch-golang/README.md

-# Tehran Stock Market Watch Go
+# Tehran Stock Market Watch GoLang

 A Go-based script to obtain live data of Tehran stock and watching market's symbols.